rsamec/node-form-app/README.md

 node-form-app
 =============

-This application demonstrates usage of form validation engine [node-form](https://github.com/rsamec/form) in NodeJS.
+This application demonstrates usage of form validation engine [business-rules-engine](https://github.com/rsamec/business-rules-engine) in NodeJS.
 It uses example of vacation approval.

 +   how to use business rules for vacation approval
 +   how to display errors for different languages

-More complex usages of form validation engine [node-form tutorial](https://github.com/rsamec/form/wiki).
+More complex usages of form validation engine [business-rules-engine tutorial](https://github.com/rsamec/business-rules-engine/wiki).

 ## Install